nanobyte-dev/nanobyte-website/content/building-an-os/1-X-the-x86-boot-process.md

 ---
-title: "Part 2: The x86 boot process"
+title: "Part X (Draft): The x86 boot process"
+draft: true
 ---

 The x86 platform has evolved a lot over the years.
 One of the most important aspects of x86 is backwards compatibility, a modern x86 system must be able to run software that was written 5, or 10, or 20 years ago without a hitch.
 As a consequence, changes have often been done in a way that _adds_ functionality without removing or altering any prior functionality.
 In other words, x86 is messy, filled with deprecated ideas and technologies.
 The boot process is no exception.